Our Technology and Products

 What does BIT do?

-Brain Injury Tracker (BIT) is the mobile application and online platform to ingest the scan information from the BRAD device and provide a portal for lifetime tracking, user management, and data mining.
+Brain Injury Tracker (BIT) is the mobile application and online platform to ingest the scan information from the BRAD scanner and provide a portal for lifetime tracking, user management, and data mining.

-The mobile application, connecting via Bluetooth to the BRAD device, provides management of individual players and an easy-to-use interface.
+The mobile application, connecting via Bluetooth to the BRAD scanner, provides management of individual players and an easy-to-use interface.

 Scans are associated to a user, results shown directly on the device, and a complete set of information uploaded to the online platform for more detailed viewing, aggregation, and tracking.